We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 And your memory is good.

-There was Behind Enemy Lines made a movie out of it.
+There was behind enemy lines made a movie out of it.

-Guy shot down in the uh Bosnia war.
+Guy shot down in the Bosnia War.

 And he was rescued.